solvip/solo/README.md

 ## Performance

 Solo is written to have reasonably low overhead.
-You can expect to be able to throughput well over 100000 calls per second on modern hardware.
+You can expect it to be able to throughput well over 100 thousand calls per second on modern hardware.
 By default, four processes are pooled, each responsible for roughly 1/4th of the keyspace.
 If you think that you need more/less, you can set the application environment variable `pool_size` to the desired value.